tomgeorge/eca/README.md

 Contributions are very welcome, please open an issue for discussion or a pull request.
 For developer details, check [this doc](./docs/development.md).

+## Support the project

+Consider [sponsoring the project](https://github.com/sponsors/ericdallo) to help grow faster, the support helps to keep the project going, being updated and maintained!